senx/warp10-jupyter/README.md

 Require Py4J and Jupyter.

-To execute WarpScript code on a Warp 10 platform with this extension, the platform must embed the [Py4J plugin](https://gitlab.com/senx/warp10-plugin-py4j).
+To execute WarpScript code on a Warp 10 platform with this extension, the platform must embed the [Py4J plugin](https://warp10.io/content/03_Documentation/04_WarpScript/02_Tooling/03_Python) available [here](https://gitlab.com/senx/warp10-plugin-py4j).
 To enable `FETCH`, `FIND`, and `FINDSTATS` functions on this platform, set `egress.clients.expose=true`.

 Warpscript code can also be executed locally (without a warp 10 platform) using `%%warpscript --local/-l` or `newLocalStack()`.